pagyP/azurefirewall-microhack/README.md

 ### Challenge 2 : Inter-region Forwarding

-In this challenge, you will expand communication between two regions from spoke in Brazil South to spoke in EastUS2.
+Now you will expand communication to another region from spoke in Brazil South to spoke in EastUS2.
 The main goal to inspect the routes and test with the ping tool the communication between virtual machines.

 #### Task 1 - Add new a route in the existing User Defined Route (UDR)